 - Ngari Region: Mt.
 Kailash, Mansarovar Lake, etc.

 - Nyingchi Region: Basumtso Lake, Pomi, Rawotso Lake, etc.

 The main areas that need to apply for border defence certificates: are the whole territory of the Ngari area, Mount Everest, Zhangmu Port, Yadong Port, Zayu, and Medog.

-Normally, it is sufficient to indicate the counties visited on the border defence card.
-For instance, if you plan to visit the base camp of Mount Everest, you must include Shigatse, Tingri County.
-In the case of visiting Kang Rinpoche and Manasarovar Lake, simply write “Ngari Pulan County” in the designated section.
+Typically, it suffices to list the counties visited on the border defence card.
+For example, a venture to the base camp of Mount Everest necessitates the inclusion of Shigatse, Tingri County on the card.
+As for pilgrimages to Kang Rinpoche and Manasarovar Lake, one simply inscribes “Ngari Pulan County.”

-With a valid Nepalese passport and visa, you can enter the border without needing a defence card.
-The Tibet General Station of Entry-Exit Frontier Inspection’s Law Enforcement Investigation Detachment officers handle border pass business at the Lhasa Citizen Service Center.
-Future applications for border passes can be made at either the Lhasa Citizen Service Center or the Law Enforcement Investigation Detachment Office of the Tibet Entry-Exit Frontier Inspection General Station.
+Armed with a valid Nepalese passport and visa, one may cross the border sans the need for a defence card.
+Officers from the Tibet General Station of Entry-Exit Frontier Inspection’s Law Enforcement Investigation Detachment orchestrate border pass affairs at the Lhasa Citizen Service Center.
+Future solicitations for border passes can be directed to either the Lhasa Citizen Service Center or the Law Enforcement authorities therein.